micahkepe/blog/content/tmux-config/index.md

 conveniently keeps `prefix` on the homerow as well (in my case my right pinky for `Ctrl` and then my left pinky for `a`)

-For this to take affect, detach from your `tmux` session if you are in one, and run `tmux source ~/.tmux.conf`.
+For this to take effect, detach from your `tmux` session if you are in one, and run `tmux source ~/.tmux.conf`.
 You can also stay in `tmux` and run `source ~/.tmux.conf` from the `tmux` command line prompt (accessed with `prefix` + `:`).